Alpel99/skyrama/README.md

 * Option to enable/disable to activate the tower to receive planes
 * Option to enable/disable check for quick service
     * the bot will fall back to generic service if it detects qs to be unavailable
+* Option to enable filling/selling in the shops

 #### Start planes
 * Option to enable/disable starting your planes